snowplow/snowplow/README.md

 )
 ```

 A full description of each of these fields is out of scope of this documentation.
-Please see the [Introduction to the SnowPlow Hive Tables] [hivetables] documentation for details.
+Please see the [Events table definition] [eventstabledef] in the Introduction to the SnowPlow Hive Tables documentation for details.

 ### 2. SnowPlowAdImpDeserializer Hive table